 Growers of Organic Food Yukon (GoOFY), a Yukon association, promotes organic practices and provides support, education, and advocacy about organic growing and processing.
-Logo Design Contest: Congratulations to Belinda Michaud who submitted the winning logo design that you now see at the top of the page.
-Belinda won a cash prize of $100 and a basket of fresh, local farm product to be collected this summer.
-Next formal meeting: September.
-Growers
+Next meeting: To be announced Growers

 of Organic Food Yukon Members